sundial-protocol/docs/technical-spec/6-offchain-data-architecture/1-da-layer.rst

-.. _h:data-availability-layer:

 Data availability layer
 =======================

-The data availability layer is critical to Midgard’s security because every committed block needs to be publicly available throughout the maturity period so that watchers can detect and prove fraud before invalid blocks are merged.
+The data availability layer is critical to Sundial’s security because every committed block needs to be publicly available throughout the maturity period so that watchers can detect and prove fraud before invalid blocks are merged.